yunpeng1234/tp/docs/UserGuide.md

 Shows the specified applicant's academic records, or skills.

-Format: `view INDEX [TOGGLE]`
+Format: `view INDEX [T]`

 * If only `INDEX` is specified, it will show the specified applicant's academic records.
-* If `TOGGLE` is also specified along with `INDEX`, it will show the specified applicant's skills instead.
+* If `T` is also specified along with `INDEX`, it will show the specified applicant's skills instead.

 Examples:
 * `view 1` Shows the 1st applicant's academic records on the displayed applicants list.
-* `view 2 TOGGLE` Shows the 2nd applicant's skills on the displayed applicants list.
+* `view 2 T` Shows the 2nd applicant's skills on the displayed applicants list.

 ### Editing applicants : `edit`